Shashwatkumar75/Facebook-Data-analysis/README.md

 # Facebook-Data-analysis
-Facebook Data analysis using Apache Hive
+Facebook Data analysis using Apache Hive and graphical representation of the trends observed